Reformulation to Modernize Brand

-Spec Engineering provided bulk bag unloaders, a liquid cheese cook room, and drying and blending room, in addition to a clean-in-place (CIP) sanitation system.
+AD Process Equipment provided bulk bag unloaders, a liquid cheese cook room, a clean-in-place (CIP) sanitation system, and a drying and blending room.
 This process flow drastically improved efficiency at the facility, increasing production rates from 7,000 to 10,000 lbs. per hour.
-Learn more about the services Spec Engineering executed to modernize the Kraft Heinz operations here.
+Learn more about the services AD Process Equipment executed to modernize the Kraft Heinz operations here.

 Even before Operations’ leaders at Kraft Heinz learned COVID-19 was on its way to the United States, they made a significant investment for a new CIP sanitation system in Wausau.
-Spec Engineering installed the system at the Wisconsin plant in December 2020.
+AD Process Equipment installed the system at the Wisconsin plant in December 2020.
 Soon after, the pandemic’s U.S. onset and the subsequent stay-at-home orders for consumers saw a dramatic increase in demand for products with extended shelf lives, making the Wausau facility upgrade even more critical.
-Spec Engineering performed the new equipment and process installation without disrupting existing operations, allowing Kraft Heinz to continue production to meet the increased demand.
+AD Process Equipment performed the new equipment and process installation without disrupting existing operations, allowing Kraft Heinz to continue production to meet the increased demand.

-Throughout the improvements, Spec Engineering took extra steps to anticipate and reduce potential waste, such as adding an integrated dust collector to each discharger near the bulk bag unloaders, which helped control dust migration and product loss by discharging collected dust back into the process.
+Throughout the improvements, the project team took extra steps to anticipate and reduce potential waste, such as adding an integrated dust collector to each discharger near the bulk bag unloaders, which helped control dust migration and product loss by discharging collected dust back into the process.

-Due to the successful achievement of the multi-line expansion, the project was awarded a Manufacturing Innovation Award by ProFood World, a leading food and beverage manufacturing publication.
+Due to the success of the complex, multi-line expansion, the project was awarded a Manufacturing Innovation Award by ProFood World, a leading food and beverage manufacturing publication.

 Prior to this project, Gray also successfully partnered with Kraft Heinz on an award-winning facility in Davenport, IA.